Infinity Ring

-The Infinity Ring is a series of young adult science fiction adventure novels written by multiple authors, including James Dashner, Lisa McMann, Matt de la Peña, Matthew J. Kirby, and Jennifer A. Nielsen, in a similar fashion to The 39 Clues.
+Infinity Ring is a series of young adult science fiction adventure novels written by multiple authors, including James Dashner, Lisa McMann, Matt de la Peña, Matthew J. Kirby, and Jennifer A. Nielsen, in a similar fashion to The 39 Clues.
 It is focused on the adventures of Dak Smyth, Sera Froste, and Riq Jones as they try to fix changes in time through time travel.

+The series experimented with an online component; at the end of each book, a link directed the reader to a website where you could play a mini game.
+Each game was an "episode" in between that book and the following.
+There would be a short reference to the episode at the start of the following book, mentioning the location and time period they had just come from.
+These online episodes are no longer hosted by Scholastic and are presumed lost.

 Synopsis

 A Mutiny in Time

 A Mutiny in Time is the first book in the series.
 It was written by James Dashner.

 To gain power and influence, a secret society known as the SQ has changed many things about time, so history is dramatically different than ours.
 Those changes, or "breaks," have also caused many problems, including increasingly intense natural disasters and civil unrest.
 The SQ also manipulates every government's actions.
 Dak's parents, both scientists, have developed a time machine with financing and monitoring from the Hystorians, a secret group founded by Aristotle, which works against the SQ and has been preparing to go back in time to fix the changes.